ii-95/Measuring_OCED_thesis/README.md

 The project requires python and can be run by following the steps below:

 1) Install required packages contained within /requirements.txt using tool of choice.
 Ideally use Python 3.11 to avoid dependency conflicts.
+If Granger Causality is the selected TSA technique, you must have Graphviz installed on your system to generate the visualizations.
+See https://graphviz.org/download/#executable-packages for installation instructions.
+Otherwise, you can disable the option for visualizations in inputs.env i.e., set generate_visualizations=N.

 2) Configure user inputs in /inputs.env.
 These include the OCEL filepath, time series parameters (such as sampling rate, aggregation function, etc) as well as a tsa technique and associated parameters.
 Fields which require you to choose from options have the options mentioned above them in the inputs.env file.